1,130 Colorectal Cancer Clinical Trials Recruiting Now (July 2026): KRAS, MSI, BRAF, HER2, CEACAM5 ADC, Ivonescimab, Cadonilimab, Immunotherapy

 NCT07221357 - Pumitamig (bispecific) + Chemo vs Bevacizumab + Chemo in mCRC (Phase 3)

-CRC has been a late ADC entrant relative to breast/lung — 2026 brings the first Phase 3 of a CEACAM5-directed ADC in metastatic CRC:
+CRC has been a late ADC entrant relative to breast/lung — 2026 brings the first Phase 3 of a CEACAM5-directed ADC in metastatic CRC, and a c-MET ADC entry:

 NCT07549412 - Precemtabart Tocentecan (M9140, CEACAM5 ADC) ± Bevacizumab vs Trifluridine/Tipiracil + Bevacizumab in previously-treated metastatic CRC (Phase 3, the first CEACAM5 ADC to enter Phase 3 in CRC; CEACAM5 is expressed in ~85% of CRC)